dy1z/docs/content/docs/development/nodejs.md

 const {html, config} = Maizzle.render(`html string`, options)
 ```

-The `render()` method returns an object containing the compiled HTML, and the [environment config](/docs/environments/) computed for this template.
+The `render()` method returns an object containing the compiled HTML and the [environment config](/docs/environments/) computed for this template.

-And of course, your `html string` can use Front Matter and templating tags, so you can even extend [Layouts](/docs/layouts/) or use [Components](/docs/components/).

 ### Options